outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 			- 'truths can be so unstable (difficult to maintain) as to be equivalent to false (example: a rare atomic state that degrades into another more stable state more frequently), as truths generally take less energy to maintain or make true, as lower energy-requiring structures are likelier to exist, and similarly scalable truths (which can be repeated or otherwise scaled without or with fewer contradictions) are more true than other truths'
 				- 'relatedly, truths, if prevented or destroyed, will re-occur if true, as its unlikely for a truth to occur in absolute isolation, only once, and simlarly can support more embedded variables if true than a falsehood can'
 			- 'truths are less likely to be extremely surprising/different, based on a comparison to an input set of sufficiently variable mixed facts'
+			- 'truths are less likely to be on either extreme of various spectrums like specificity (an extremely specific fact like a "specific behavior of how to be good" is less likely to be or remain true than a general fact like a generally useful priority like "being good")'
 			- 'truths are likelier to have truth-associated structures like costs, whereas a lie is likelier to have fewer of these structures (a lie about zero cost)'
 			- 'the ratio of truths to falsehoods is likely to be stable to some degree, because when a truth is measured and sustained enough to be measured, some other true structure might decay, although entropy is a powerful process that might act as a counterpoint to this, decreasing the number of truths (stable structures) over time'
 			- 'truths can be so difficult to measure/verify/calculate/derive as to be equivalent to false (example: number of atoms in the universe, or some phenomenon that occurs below the synchronized directed information frequency that constitutes 'time' that it cant be measured in isolation and can only be inferred by its emergent effects)'